-- Are they sufficiently prepared for the discussion?
+2. Are students sufficiently prepared for the discussion?

-Many of us English teachers like to go straight for the guts in literature – enough of this comprehension work, on to the theme!
+As English teachers, many of us like to go straight for the guts in literature – enough of this comprehension work, on to the theme!
 But comprehension errors can completely torpedo a conversation.
 We often tell teachers to move briskly with comprehension work, but never, ever skip it.
 Even if you think the reading is perfectly simple, and that you can save a whole class period by skipping over the quick write, the small-group work, and the whole-group charting, remember that you will always have that cohort of students who somehow missed the fact that Gatsby died at the end of the chapter.

 When students don’t feel like they grasp the basic facts of a story, they certainly aren’t going to feel comfortable offering interpretations of it.
 Giving students a few minutes in small groups to lay out a quick retelling often uncovers the gaps and allows students a low-pressure opportunity to repair understanding before digging deeper.